 Member universities in the Unizin consortium actively invest in new media developers, course developers and instructional designers.

-which means our content ecosystem must support highly complex workflows to support key content creation processes.
+“More people are involved in the creation of a course and its content than ever before”, says Pelaprat,” which means our content ecosystem must support highly complex workflows to support key content creation processes.”

 Unizin used Nuxeo’s built-in workflow engine to create standard workflows facilitating collaborative content design, content routing, internal review and approvals, and publishing finalized content into the Nuxeo repository for future access and reuse.
 These workflows can be further customized by individual member universities.